-For the price point a real bargain.
+For the price point its a real bargain.
 It should be in your collection.

 Tamron 24-70 f2.8 G2 = Very good work horse of a lens.

 A great focal range for travel and everyday photography.

 Both lenses needed the – “Auto focus fine tuning” – adjusted on my D810.

 Nikon SB900 flash unit = Very good.

-Personally I prefer Adobe Camera Raw as opposed to Lightroom.
+Personally I prefer Adobe Camera Raw in Photoshop as opposed to Lightroom.

-Pen F = Small and lightweight camera, create the image in the camera on the fly.
-Flick the knob on the front to pick the colour, flick the one on the back and change the highlights and shadows and other settings, what you see in the viewfinder id pretty much what you get.
+Olympus Pen F a small and lightweight camera, create the image in the camera on the fly.
+Flick the knob on the front to pick the colour, flick the one on the back and change the highlights and shadows and other settings, what you see in the viewfinder is pretty much what you get.
 A very cool micro 4/3rd’s camera.
 Best of all I love its black and white rendering (My favourite is the mono profile 2 setting).